ZupIT/horusec-operator/README.md

 ## **Usage**

-After installing, you need to send the changes you want to Kubenernetes.
+After installing, you need to send the changes you want to Kubernetes.
 In this example we are using an [**example yaml file**](./config/samples/install_v2alpha1_horusecplatform.yaml), if you send an empty yaml file like the example below, it will take the [**default horusec settings**](./api/v2alpha1/horusec_platform_defaults.json):

 ```yaml
 apiVersion: install.horusec.io/v2alpha1